Bonze255/smarthomeNG_plugins/waqi/readme.md

 Includes SMmarthomeNG widget, with app or table style.
 <img style="align: center;" src="https://raw.githubusercontent.com/Bonze255/smarthomeNG_plugins/master/waqi/widget.png"/>

 You can filter the Widget data with the key attribut.
+So, only the attributes you want, would drawed.

 more infos at https://aqicn.org/json-api/doc/